benx507/K_nearest_neighbor/README.md

 # silver-fiesta
 K-Means Clustering

-""" Utilized K-Means Clustering with sample data from datasets folder"""
+Implemented K_nearest_neighbor algorithim with euclidean distance similarity metrics for classification.
+Sample data can be found in the datasets folder.